-Policy 14.4.1 In order to promote compact urban form to support efficient delivery of public services, lands to be annexed must be within the City's Urban Growth Boundary, and must be contiguous to the existing City limits.
+Policy 14.4.1 In order to promote compact urban form to support efficient delivery of public services, lands to be annexed must be within the City's Urban Growth Boundary and must be contiguous to the existing City limits.
 Long linear extensions, such as cherry stems and flag lots, shall not be considered contiguous to City limits.

-The proposed property is contiguous to the city limits along the side and rear property line for approximately 469 feet.
+The proposed property is contiguous to the city limits along the front and side property lines.
 No long linear extensions are proposed.
 The annexation would not create any islands.